hadidabomb2/PRJ_Aging_Brain/README.md

 ```
 To run the application but using the nuitka code generator is heavily recommended as the simulation will run
 quite slowly otherwise.

+## Recommended Requirements
+###Operating System
+Linux Distributions such as Ubuntu 20.04 are the most recommended operating system to use

 #### For more details on Nuitka, follow the following links:
 * https://pypi.org/project/Nuitka/